-Jesus asked Simon Peter this question at one time (Mathew 14:22-33).
-Many times we, like Peter, have been candidates for the very same question.
-We are walking in faith then suddenly there is a threatening shift in our circumstances and we begin to doubt.
+Jesus asked Simon Peter this question at one time.
+Quite often we, like the disciple, have been candidates for the same question.
+We could be walking in faith then suddenly there is a threatening shift and we fall apart with doubt.

-It is interesting to note that Jesus expected such unwavering faith from his disciples and the people who lived in his time.
-Jesus doesn’t change, so I am pretty sure he expects the same of us.
-In this particular passage, Simon Peter walked on water after Jesus called him out of the boat, but when the wind grew strong, he doubted and started to sink.
-He cried out: “Lord save me”.
-Jesus moved towards him to save him.
-As he reached out his hand, the master said: “O you of little faith, why did you doubt?”
+It is interesting to note that Jesus expected such unwavering faith from the people who lived in his time.
+Since he doesn’t change, I am pretty sure he expects the same of us today.
+In this particular passage, Peter walked on water after Jesus called him out of the boat.
+But when the wind grew strong, he doubted and started to sink.
+He cried out, “Lord save me”.
+As the Master reached out his hand to help he said, “O you of little faith, why did you doubt?”

-Let’s not be too hard on Simon though, because in many ways, we are just like him.
-We have all experienced times when we doubted God, but we have also seen him come through for us when we trusted him.
-You would be amazed if you listed the times God has been there for you.
-You may not call them miracles per se but God came through for you when you needed him.
+Let’s not be too hard on him though, because in many ways, we are just as unsteady.
+We have all experienced times when we doubted God, but we have also seen Him come through for us when we trusted.
+You would be amazed if you listed the number of times.

 So what happens to our faith when the winds of life blow hard?
-That’s a question for you to answer.
-Jesus expects us to trust him irrespective of the circumstances, because the power of God is not limited.
-The thing that Peter forgot here was that Jesus can deal with anything that comes against us, no matter what it is.
-Our part is to refuse to size-up our circumstances and just believe that every problem we may face is simple for God to deal with.
+That is a question for you to answer.
+Jesus expects us to trust him irrespective of the circumstances, because God’s power is not limited.
+The thing that Peter forgot here was that Jesus can deal with anything that comes against us, no matter what.
+Our part is to refuse to size-up our circumstances and just believe that every problem we face is simple for God to deal with.